While we're spearheading a megatrend - lighter gear for the active musician - there's a human story behind it all.

 Almost all available Neo speakers were tested before settling on Jensen for the guitar models and, later, Celestion for bass.
 In this process, the expertise of Mikko Kankaanpää from Uraltone Amplification was invaluable.
 Subsequently, direct contacts with speaker manufacturers have kept us up-to-date on their alternatives and new products.

 A bass version was on the agenda from start, but presented quite a challenge.
 After several more elaborate takes, a relatively simple half-open design with internal dampening and a bass-enhancing angled shelf finally got the two thumbs up from our "test pilot", multi-instumentalist and Berklee Alumnus Juha Pöysä.

 Small-scale production of guitar versions started in early 2017 in Padasjoki, inner Finland, where Markku has his second home and woodshed.
 This is why our network of sub-contractors is still centered in this region.
 However, in winter 2017 the final assembly was relocated to Espoo, near Markku's town home.
 This enables his sons Tuomas (guitarist & media pro) and Mikko (drummer & music pro) to be closer to the project and keep Daddy on the right track.

 Following the success of our 10” and 12” cabinets, New York’s jazz guitar and bass pros came back, asking for something even more compact. ”What a way to thank,” Markku revolted.
 However, physical size also matters, if you depend on public transit and win your bread in multiple locations.
 That’s a freelance musician’s reality in many metropolitan settings.
 And the starting point of the new TOOB METRO 6.5 series.

-With his 75th birthday behind, Markku still assembles each TOOB by hand.
+With his 77th birthday approaching, Markku still assembles each TOOB by hand.
 Whenever there’s spare time, he builds and tests new versions.
 Passionate?
 Absolutely.
 Crazy?
 Certainly!